Writing Your Book: Five Common Fears

 And yet a quick internet search will tell you that anywhere between 80 to 100 percent of people want to write a book.
 Despite the articles and advice about why you shouldn’t expect to be a best-selling author, in 2019 there were over forty-five thousand working writers in the US.

 There is value in using a book as the medium to reach your audience.
 Why?
 Books are a foundation for a larger journey.
-They are a door to other worlds.
-Many authors with books go on to give interviews, do book signings and readings, travel on book tours, build an author website, get invited to speak at events, guest lecture at universities, and—as this Forbes article points out—even establish more support for their brand or businesses.
+They open a door to other worlds.
+Many authors with books go on to give interviews, do book signings and readings, travel on book tours, build an author website, get invited to speak at events, and guest lecture at universities.
+And, as a Forbes article points out, many authors find that writing a book helps them establish more support for their brand or businesses.

-A book is definitely more than just a book.
+Writing a book is definitely more than just putting words on paper.

-Just ask RTC author Ross Buhrdorf, who built a $3 billion company and upholds a growth mindset in whatever he does, whether in his relationships, his business ventures, or his book.
+Just ask author Ross Buhrdorf, who upholds a growth mindset in whatever he does, whether in his relationships, his business ventures, or his book.
 “I realized early on it would be disingenuous to hold back,” Ross said.
 “I wanted to open all the doors.”

 Do not be afraid of this journey.
 Venture through your doorway and ask yourself, “What next?”